 Salt (2010) Film Review

-Evelyn Salt (Jolie) is one of the CIA’s assets.
+Evelyn Salt (Jolie) is one of the CIA’s best assets.
 She knows her job and does what they expect of her.
-Two years ago, in North Korea after a mission goes wrong, she become a poisoner.
-What Evelyn doesn’t understand is her release in exchange for a trade with the country for one of their U.S. prisoners.
+Two years ago, in North Korea after a mission goes wrong, she became a poisoner.
+What Evelyn doesn’t understand is her release in exchange for a trade.
 Turns out, the one man she fell in love with while on an assignment, turns the world upside down until he finds her.
 Now, with the truth out between them, she happily marries the German native, Michael Krause and works for the CIA in a limited capacity.

 Salt’s handler, Ted Winter (Liv Schreiber) finds her departure from undercover work hard to take.
 Her life revolves around her happy marriage now.
 Just as Evelyn plans to celebrate her first anniversary, she’s detained to interview a Russian with claims of an assassination.
 It’s this accusation that turns her world upside down.

 This all sets into motion a series of conspiracy theories that will forever change everything: Who is Evelyn Salt?

 Let’s start with this: It’s no great secret that I love a good action flick.
 As Angelina is not my favorite celebrity made liking this something of a surprise.
 What I do like is the Bourne trilogy and so, of course, Salt‘s similar vibe helps in that allure.
 To say this isn’t a decently brilliant script wouldn’t be fair to the writers.
 To say the director didn’t put together one of the most interesting espionage thrillers would be unmerited.
 Because the truth is that Salt does live up to its tagline.Angelina Jolie stars as the mysterious ‘SALT’ (2010) in this action blockbuster! #ReviewArchives #Movies #AngelinaJolie Click To Tweet